Karabiner-Elements is a powerful and stable keyboard customizer for macOS.

 Karabiner-Elements modifies following behavior automatically without any configurations:

-When you are using multiple keyboards, modifier keys are shared with all keyboards.
+When you are using multiple keyboards, modifier keys are shared with

 For example, pressing "shift key on keyboard1" and "space key on keyboard2" sends shift-space.